 The act allows you to file a lawsuit if the tenant breaking the lease in Ontario wants to vacate or vacates the property without following the required procedures.
 Remember, a lease agreement that constitutes a fixed term implies the renter owes you rent until the unit is leased out again or the lease expires.

 However, if they follow the right procedures, you can even help them transfer the tenancy to another person, but if they are unable to find a better new tenant, it’s up to you to decide whether or not to enforce other measures of recouping the losses.
 You can insist that they continue paying the rent until a replacement is found, the lease period expires, or you can release them from the agreement.

 If the tenant disappears, you can track them down using the information they shared during the rental application and lease signing.
 This is why you should verify tenant information during the application process before renting out your unit.
 The more accurate and complete the information is, the more likely you are to track them down.

 Because losses are likely to occur when a tenant breaks the lease, according to the Residential Tenancies Act, you are supposed to do everything in your power to mitigate that.

-If you are not sure how to go about finding good tenants that will honor the lease agreement, seek the help of a property management company that has years of experience in tenant screening.
+If you are not sure how to go about finding good tenants that will honour the lease agreement, seek the help of a property management company in Toronto that has years of experience in tenant screening.